ToluGIT/CI-CD-Lambda-Blue-Green/README.md

 This repository demonstrates a **CI/CD pipeline** for deploying AWS Lambda functions using **Jenkins**.
 The project implements a **blue-green deployment strategy** to ensure zero-downtime releases and safe rollbacks.
 It integrates with multiple AWS services such as **S3, Lambda, CloudFormation, CodeDeploy, and SNS** and sends notifications to **Slack** upon successful deployment.

+ **Note** - currently in use is 'LambdaAllAtOnce', configuration can be tweaked to support other deployment Strategies.
 ---

 ## Project Overview